Gopinath0903/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS- ADDING TWO COMPLEX NUMBERS.md

 ## RESULT
-Thus the python program to read two integers and perform simple arithmetic calculation.(+,-,*,/,//,%,**) are excueted sucessfully
+Thus the python program to read two integers and perform simple arithmetic calculation.(+,-,*,/,//,%,**) are executed successfully